ThisTestUser/FarLandsChronicles/Chapter 4 - The Far Lands in Three Dimensions (1.12.2)/Part 2 - The Void Far Lands.md

 ![VIntersect](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch4/VIntersect.png)

-Below is the void far lands, and then the void edge far lands.
+Below are the void far lands, and then the void edge far lands.
 The terrain shape is the same as the sky far lands.

 ![VoidFar](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch4/VoidFar.png)